Shurrd/github-profile/README.md

 ## Getting Started

 1. Fork or clone the repository
-2. Cd into the repository and run `npm install`
+2. Open your CLI and go into the directory and run `npm install`
 3. Once the packages are installed, run `npm run dev` to start the server at `localhost:3000`